astropy/astropy-tutorials/CONTRIBUTING.rst

 Template intro
 ^^^^^^^^^^^^^^

-The first cell in every tutorial notebook must adhere to the following format.
+The first cell in every tutorial notebook is used for the title, author list, keywords, and summary and should adhere to the following format:

 .. code-block:: none